-Use the hospital hand held device for communication during the shift a. b.
-Change of shift task Obtain a brief shift hand-off to identify the patient's requiring repositioning or proning from the off going PMT personnel.
-Shift duties C. -Please reference Patient Mobility Technician Guidelines to review recommended task.rovide patient transportation, transfer and discharge services while assisting nursing with patient lift requests.
-Respond to routine tasks and priority requests timely.
-Receives and acknowledges requests to utilize hospital lift equipment.
-Effectively coordinates each lift procedure with the PMT members and nursing staff.
-Educates the patient on lift procedure and expectations. i.
-Completes documentation.
-Assist with answering telephones and call lights during the RN and ACT shift hand-off on Acute Care Services and the Telemetry unit e.d.
-Patient rounding times Scheduled rounds shall occur at least every two hours on assigned units Initial the patient education/rounding board in the appropriate time space after repositioning a patient Lift Team Technicians-PMTs will be assigned to the following units:, when available, in d.e. the following manner: Women and Newborn Services Assist with the transport of patients from the Emergency Department when notified per department practices (i.e., pager system) Acute Care Services (ACS) One LTT will be assigned to 4 Pavilion (4P) and one LTT will be assigned to 1 North (1N) on each day shift and will assist on 2P. ii.
-Intensive Care Unit: 1) 1 PMT will be assigned to the ICU to assist with patient mobility requests and routine repositioning Depending upon census and acuity, additional team members will be available to assist as needed PMT will complete the ICU checklist as directed iii.
-1 North, 2 Pavilion (2P), 4 Pavilion (4P) and Telemetry-services: PMTs will be assigned to the following units to assist with patient mobility requests and routine repositioning 2) Priority will be given to patient repositioning and complex lifts as needed PMT members will be available as needed to assist with patient mobility in iv. other departments PMT Dispatchers Prioritizes and manages the fluctuating patient census and requests b.
-Ensures equipment is ready to use Assists with the planning, coordinating and scheduling of staff and PMT activities C. d.
+- a.
+Use the hospital hand held device for communication during the shift - b.
+Change of shift task - i.
+Obtain a brief shift hand-off to identify the patient's requiring repositioning or proning from the off going PMT personnel. - c.
+Shift duties - Please reference Patient Mobility Technician Guidelines to review recommended task.rovide patient transportation, transfer and discharge services while assisting nursing with patient lift requests. - Respond to routine tasks and priority requests timely. - - Effectively coordinates each lift procedure with the PMT members and nursing staff. - i.
+Educates the patient on lift procedure and expectations. - i.
+Completes documentation. - i.
+Assist with answering telephones and call lights during the RN and ACT shift hand-off on Acute Care Services and the Telemetry unit - c.d.
+Patient rounding times

+- i.
+Scheduled rounds shall occur at least every two hours on assigned units - ii.
+Initial the patient education/rounding board in the appropriate time space after repositioning a patient - d.e.
+Lift Team Technicians-PMTs will be assigned to the following units:, when available, in the following manner: - Women and Newborn Services - 1) Assist with the transport of patients from the Emergency Department when notified per department practices (i.e., pager system) - ii.
+Acute Care Services (ACS) - 1)2) One LTT will be assigned to 4 Pavilion (4P) and one LTT will be assigned to 1 North (1N) on each day shift and will assist on 2P. - ii.
+Intensive Care Unit:

+- 1 PMT will be assigned to the ICU to assist with patient mobility requests and routine repositioning - a) Depending upon census and acuity, additional team members will be available to assist as needed - b) PMT will complete the ICU checklist as directed - iii.
+1 North, 2 Pavilion (2P), 4 Pavilion (4P) and Telemetry-services: - 1) PMTs will be assigned to the following units to assist with patient mobility requests and routine repositioning - 2) Priority will be given to patient repositioning and complex lifts as needed - iv.
+PMT members will be available as needed to assist with patient mobility in other departments - 9.
+PMT Dispatchers - a.
+Prioritizes and manages the fluctuating patient census and requests - b.
+Ensures equipment is ready to use - c.
+Assists with the planning, coordinating and scheduling of staff and PMT activities - d.
 Maintains communications with PMT staff, the Administrative Supervisor and nursing leadership.
-Utilizes hospital hand held devices for communication. e.
-Responds to requests and takes appropriate action to meet patient needs Collects shift data on patient mobility requests ii.
-Telemetry Unit:

-One LTT will be assigned to the 1East and one LTT will be assigned to 1West when rounds are completed

-LTTs shall work together as needed
+Utilizes hospital hand held devices for communication. - e.
+Responds to requests and takes appropriate action to meet patient needs - e.Collects shift data on patient mobility requests - 1) One LTT will be assigned to the 1East and one LTT will be assigned to 1West when rounds are completed - 2) LTTs shall work together as needed - ii.
+Telemetry Unit: - 1)f.

-1)f.
 One LTT will be assigned to the second floor

+2) One LTT will be assigned to the fourth floor